Code of conduct for Azure OpenAI Service

 We prohibit the use of our service for generating content that can inflict harm on individuals or society.
 Our content policies are intended to improve the safety of our platform.

-These content requirements apply to the output of all models developed by OpenAI and hosted in Azure OpenAI, such as GPT-3, GPT-4, Codex models, and DALL·E 2, and includes content provided as input to the service and content generated as output from the service.
+These content requirements apply to the output of all models developed by OpenAI and hosted in Azure OpenAI, such as GPT-3, GPT-4, Codex models, DALL·E 2, and Whisper, and includes content provided as input to the service and content generated as output from the service.

 Exploitation and Abuse